 Both in terms of smoke and CO2 release, pellet stoves are more environmentally friendly.
 The footprint is relatively small with a pellet stove.

 Cleanup is a big consideration, especially with stoves that burn fuel which leaves a residue behind.

 Because it is not just about the mess it leaves behind but also dangerous creosote that presents a danger to your home.

 Wood stoves are pretty much the same as chimneys.
 Every year it is recommended that you bring in a certified chimney sweep to inspect the stove.

 This includes the flue and all other parts so that any residue can be properly cleaned away.

 However, it is the catalytic combustor that needs even more attention.
 This requires proper checking and cleaning at least three times during the season alone.

 Pellet stoves are far simpler to maintain.
-You start by following the instructions of the manufacturer, which includes checking the motor and fan to ensure they are operating correctly.
+You start by following the instructions of the manufacturer, which include checking the motor and fan to ensure they are operating correctly.